-changes that affect the public health authorities named in the proposed rules, and a description of how these changes support the goals and objectives of the statute being implemented.
+While RCW 34.05.328 does not require analysis of proposed "rules relating only to internal governmental operations that are not subject to violation by a nongovernmental party", the Department and Board determined it beneficial to include a description of the substantive rule changes that affect the public health authorities named in the proposed rules, and a description of how these changes support the goals and objectives of the statute being implemented.

-The purpose of Chapter 246-101 WAC, Notifiable Conditions, and the purpose of the proposed amendments is stated in WAC 246-101-005, Purpose and scope:
+The purpose of chapter 246-101 WAC, Notifiable Conditions, and the purpose of the proposed amendments is stated in WAC 246-101-005, Purpose and scope:

-- (1) The purpose of this chapter is to provide critical information to public health authorities to aid them in protecting and improving the public's health through prevention and control of infectious and noninfectious conditions.
-Public health authorities use the information gathered under this chapter to take appropriate action, including, but not limited to: - (a) Treating ill persons; - (b) Providing preventive therapies for individuals who came into contact with infectious agents; - (c) Investigating and halting outbreaks; - (d) Removing harmful health exposures from the environment; - (e) Assessing broader health-related patterns, including historical trends, geographic clustering, and risk factors; and - (f) Redirecting program activities and developing policies based on broader health-related patterns. - (2) This chapter establishes notification requirements and standards for conditions that pose a threat to public health consistent with the purpose as established in this section.
+- The purpose of this chapter is to provide critical information to public health authorities to aid them in protecting and improving the public's health through prevention and control of infectious and noninfectious conditions.
+Public health authorities use the information gathered under this chapter to take appropriate action, including, but not limited to:

+(a) Treating ill persons; - (b) Providing preventive therapies for individuals who came into contact with infectious agents; - (c) Investigating and halting outbreaks; - (d) Removing harmful health exposures from the environment; - (e) Assessing broader health-related patterns, including historical trends, geographic clustering, and risk factors; and - (f) Redirecting program activities and developing policies based on broader health-related patterns. - (2) This chapter establishes notification requirements and standards for conditions that pose a threat to public health consistent with the purpose as established in this section.

-In addition to the Department of Health, the chapter is implemented by other public health authorities as defined in the chapter, and include local health jurisdictions, the Department of Labor and Industries, the Department of Agriculture, Sovereign Tribal Nations and Tribal epidemiology centers.
+In addition to the Department of Health, the chapter is implemented by local health jurisdictions, the Department of Labor and Industries, and the Department of Agriculture.
+In addition, sovereign tribal nations and tribal epidemiology centers may use these rules as a public health tool.
 These authorities are critical partners in fulfilling the purpose of the Notifiable Conditions chapter.